ogipajic/burger-app/README.md

 * Added public folder with CS, JS and added screenshot
 * Added Js an db
 * Project in progres
+* the project is not finished I can't fix error

 ### Directory structure
 ```